Director of Child and Adolescent Medicine, Georgia

 We are committed to providing ongoing support, which we do through aftercare services and resources to help patients transition back into their daily lives and maintain their progress.

-At Veritas Collaborative, we provide compassionate eating disorder treatment around best practices and evidence-based care.
-Our multidisciplinary treatment teams are committed to providing individualized treatment for children, adolescents, and adults in a gender-diverse and inclusive environment.
-Our eating disorder treatment centers in Durham and Charlotte, North Carolina, are robustly equipped to provide many levels of care, including inpatient treatment, residential treatment, PHP, IOP, and virtual visits.
+At Veritas Collaborative, we provide compassionate eating disorder treatment in North Carolina, centered around best practices and evidence-based care.
+Our multidisciplinary eating disorder treatment teams in North Carolina are committed to providing individualized treatment for children, adolescents, and adults in a gender-diverse and inclusive environment.
+Our eating disorder treatment centers in Durham and Charlotte, North Carolina, are robustly equipped to provide all levels of care, including inpatient treatment, residential treatment, PHP, IOP, and virtual visits.

 RTP – Durham, NC